eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-17_dean-s-tokyo-snapshots-intense-matcha-ice-cream-of-suzukien-at-asakusa.md

 - - -

-This page is synchronized from the post: [🍙 Dean's Tokyo Snapshots 🍙 Intense Matcha Ice Cream of Suzukien 壽々喜園 at Asakusa](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-intense-matcha-ice-cream-of-suzukien-at-asakusa)
+This page is synchronized from the post: ['🍙 Dean''s Tokyo Snapshots 🍙 Intense Matcha Ice Cream of Suzukien 壽々喜園 at Asakusa'](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-intense-matcha-ice-cream-of-suzukien-at-asakusa)